Pretzel Chocolate Pecan Cookie Recipe

 - ½ cup nuts or seeds (optional) (I used pecans)

 - 1 cup chocolate chips or disks (I used bittersweet disks but you can use any chocolate you like.
-Semi-sweet, milk, dark, white, you could even leave out the chocolate if you wanted to but maybe put something in its place like dried cranberries or raisins.
-Or you could use toffee chunks).
+Or chop up a chocolate bar if you like your cookies with melty shards of chocolate.

 And I had ingredients that needed to be used up: leftover crispy rice cereal, pecans, and a couple cups of miniature salted pretzels that are now several months old.
 Not stale enough to toss but not fresh enough to eat.